 The following day we did a circular walk around Craster, my favourite area.
 Last time I had visited it was pouring with rain, whereas this visit at the end of June, it was hot enough to swim.
 I discovered that behind the castle a five-minute walk to the beach was in sight, sandy beaches for miles.

-My last shot on 35mm film leftover from NYC View from outside pub at Craster.
+My last shot on 35mm film leftover from NYC View Outside pub at Craster.
 A beautiful day, I could have stayed there all day.

 Newcastle upon Tyne